The States Where Fireworks Are Illegal

-Where are firework illegal
+Where are fireworks illegal?

 There’s actually only one state that completely bans all consumer fireworks.
 That’s Massachusetts.
 However, they do permit fireworks display put on by professionals, so you can still catch a show for the Fourth of July.
-Ohio, Illinois, and Vermont also have extremely strict laws when it comes to fireworks and only allow wire or wood stick sparklers and other novelty items.
+Ohio, Illinois, and Vermont also have extremely strict laws when it comes to fireworks and only allows wire or wood stick sparklers and other novelty items.
 If you live in one of those three states, make sure to carefully read the guidelines and laws for your state before you light anything.
 In these areas, it’s probably best to head to the best Independence Day firework display in the state.

 So, which are the states where fireworks are legal?